etnikg/Pneumonia-detection-in-Chest-X-Ray-image-with-Deep-Learning/README.md

 For analysis of X-ray images of the chest, all chest radiographs were initially taken. checked for quality control by removing all low quality scans or unreadable.
 The diagnoses for the images were then evaluated by two expert physicians before to be purged for the training of the preaching model.
-To calculate the estimation errors, group i the assessment was also checked by a third expert.
+To calculate the estimation errors, group of the assessment was also checked by a third expert.

 ## Model

 Prediction DL model consists of the sequential extension of 5 layers CNN (each layer includes two CNN blocks).
 Between each layer is applied max pooling 2 × 2.
 As input comes the formatted photo at 150 × 150 × 3 pixels so with respect to RGB.
 The data enters batch clusters with 4 of them and 100 epoch repetitions for each image.
-It was first asked to generate 16 3 madh 3 kernels where this number is doubled for each CNN layer reaching 128 3 × 3 kernels in the last layer.
+It was first asked to generate 16 kernels with format 3x3 where this number is doubled for each CNN layer reaching 128 kernels 3 × 3 in the last layer.

 ## Accuracy